shellspec/shellspec/docs/shells.md

 * **The version of italic may work but it is not supported due to a bug.**
 * The shell that includes with the supported os (The platform of bold) is the main support.
 * The old shell has been tested, but support may be discontinued.
+* Supported busybox shell is `ash` only. `hush` has many missing features and bugs.
+* Bourne shell is not supported.

 ### Packages